 - Extended UTF-8 characters are encoded in “%XY%ZA…” format.

-- It must be noted that the English space ( ) is encoded as %20, rather than the plus sign (+).
+- The English space is encoded as %20, rather than the plus sign (+).

-Note: Generally, libraries that support URL encoding (e.g., Java’s java.net.URLEncoder) are all encoded according to the rules for the “application/x-www-form-urlencoded” MIME-type.
-Specifically, replace the plus signs (+) with %20, the asterisks (*) with %2A, and %7E with the tilde (~) to generate coded strings that match the above encoding rules.
+Note: Generally, libraries that support URL encoding (for example, java.net.URLEncoder in Java) are all encoded according to the rules for the “application/x-www-form-urlencoded” MIME-type.
+Specifically, the plus signs (+) are replaced with %20, the asterisks (*) with %2A, and %7E with the tilde (~) to generate coded strings that match the preceding encoding rules.

-Connect the encoded parameter names and values with the English equal sign (=).
+The encoded parameter names and values are connected with the English equal sign (=).

-- Then, order the parameter name and value pairs connected by equal signs in alphabetical order and connect them with the & symbol to produce the Canonicalized Query String.
+The parameter name and value pairs are sorted in alphabetical order and are connected with ampersand (&) to construct the Canonicalized Query String.

 HTTPMethod + “&” +

 HTTPMethodis used for request submission.
 For example,

-percentEncode("/")is the coded value for the character “/“ according to the URL encoding rules described in 1.b, namely, “%2F”.
+percentEncode("/")is the coded value for the character “/“ (that is,

-percentEncode(CanonicalizedQueryString)is the encoded string of the Canonicalized Query String constructed in Step 1, produced by following the URL encoding rules described in the preceding section.
+percentEncode(CanonicalizedQueryString)is the encoded string for the constructed Canonicalized Query String, and is produced by following the URL encoding rules.

 Note: The Key used for calculating the signature is the AccessKey Secret held by the user, ending with the “&” character (ASCII: 38) based on the SHA1 hashing.

-According to Base64 encoding rules, encode the above HMAC value into a string.
-This gives you the signature value.
+According to Base64 encoding rules, the preceding HMAC value is encoded into a string.
+This is the signature value.

 Note: When the obtained signature value is submitted to the DNS server as the final request parameter value, the value will be URL encoded like other parameters according to RFC3986 rules.

 Take DescribeDomainRecords as an example.
-The request URL prior to signing is as follows:
+The request URL before signing is as follows:

 Thus, the StringToSign is: